From Hugo to Next JS and Back Again

 The stack I used to build this blog on top of Next was MDX, TypeScript, Emotion, Redux, Typesafe Actions, and Redux observables.
 Most of the inspiration on how to lay out the directory structure and generate posts using MDX was directly from Next’s site.

-- I had fun building the blog using Next JS, but there were a few points which made me wish I had gone a different route.
+1. I had fun building the blog using Next.js, but there were a few points that made me wish I had gone a different route.

-- Redux and Redux Observables are overkill for what I needed them to do.
-I was using it for managing the likes button state, which could have easily been replaced by the React context API.
-In my defence, I had plans of expanding the functionality and making the website more interactive and state driven.
+7. Redux and Redux Observables are overkill for what I needed them to do.
+I was using it for managing the like button state, which could have easily been replaced by the React context API.
+In my defense, I had plans of expanding the functionality and making the website more interactive and state driven.

 Rebuilding the Blog with Hugo Again